AdobeDocs/cc-everywhere/src/pages/guides/index.md

 ## Explore our tools

-- Full Editor: Let users access the complete Adobe Express editor with thousands of templates and assets.
+- **Full editor**: Access the complete Adobe Express editor with thousands of templates and assets.
-- Quick Actions: Add fast, ready-to-use tools for resizing, cropping, trimming, and background removal.
+- **Quick actions**: Use ready-to-use tools for resizing, cropping, trimming, and background removal.
-- Modules: Enable focused editing experiences, such as AI-powered image generation and enhancements.
+- **Modules**: Enable focused editing experiences, such as AI-powered image generation and enhancements.

-### Full Editor: Design without limits
+### Full editor: Design without limits

-[Adobe Express](https://adobe.com/express) makes it easy to create with thousands of beautiful templates, plus assets for social media content, logos, and more.
-Even without any design experience, Adobe Express users can create standout content from wherever they work.
-The SDK lets you embed the full Adobe Express editor on your own website.
-Whether they need to create logos, banners, flyers, or other marketing assets, the full editor empowers them with:
+[Adobe Express](https://adobe.com/express) makes it easy to create with thousands of beautiful templates and assets for social media content, logos, and more.
+Even without design experience, users can create standout content from anywhere.
+The SDK lets you embed the full Adobe Express editor on your website.
+Whether creating logos, banners, flyers, or other marketing assets, the full editor empowers users with:

-- Thousands of customizable templates for every occasion.
+- Thousands of customizable templates.
-- Access to Adobe’s stock photos and design elements for professional-quality projects.
+- Access to Adobe’s stock photos and design elements.
-- AI-powered image generation features for generating visuals on the spot.
+- AI-powered image generation features.
-- Flexible project management options to save designs within your platform for future use or download.
+- Flexible project management options to save designs within your platform or download them.

-### Quick Actions: Fast media edits
+### Quick actions: Fast media edits

 [Quick actions](https://www.adobe.com/express/feature/quick-actions) are fast editing tools for images and videos.
-This SDK lets you embed quick actions on your own website with just a few lines of code.
-Ideal for users who need quick touch-ups or adjustments for social media and marketing content, these tools include:
+This SDK lets you embed quick actions on your website with just a few lines of code.
+Ideal for quick touch-ups or adjustments for social media and marketing content, these tools include:

-- Resizing, cropping, and trimming tools to fine-tune media effortlessly.
+- Resizing, cropping, and trimming tools.
-- Background removal and file compression to streamline visuals.
+- Background removal and file compression.
-- Customizable export options so users can download content, save it to your app, or continue editing with the full editor.
+- Customizable export options to download content, save it to your app, or continue editing with the full editor.

 ### Modules: Focused editing experiences

-[Modules](../guides/modules/index.md) are contained mini-editing experiences that you can surface to your users.
-They are perfect for users needing a focused creative experience without loading the full editor.
+[Modules](../guides/modules/index.md) are mini-editing experiences that you can offer to your users.
+They are perfect for focused creative tasks without loading the full editor.

 Available modules:

-- Generate Image: AI-powered tools to create unique visuals instantly.
+- Generate image: AI-powered tools to create unique visuals instantly.
-- Edit Image: Tools for photo retouching, applying filters, and adjusting backgrounds.
+- Edit image: Tools for photo retouching, applying filters, and adjusting backgrounds.

 ## Developer journey

-1. Get an API Key.
-Refer to the [quickstart](./quickstart/index.md) guide for these steps.
+1. **Get an API key**: Refer to the [quickstart](./quickstart/index.md) guide.
-2. Use this documentation, [code sample](https://github.com/AdobeDocs/cc-everywhere/tree/main/v4-sample/sample.md) and [demo app](https://demo.expressembed.com/) code snippets to help you get started with development.
+2. **Use documentation**: Utilize our [code sample](https://github.com/AdobeDocs/cc-everywhere/tree/main/v4-sample/sample.md) and [demo app](https://demo.expressembed.com/) code snippets.
-3. Submit your integration for [review](./review/index.md) by Adobe.
+3. **Submit for review**: Submit your integration for [review](./review/index.md) by Adobe.
-4. Once approved, share the integration publicly with your users!
+4. **Share publicly**: Once approved, share the integration with your users!

 ## Additional resources